 Click here for the complete ‘Custer’s Unsung Scouts’ by Bruce Brown…

 BRUCE BROWN’S NOTES:

-In addition to the Indian and half-breed scouts mentioned by Graham and Camp, there were also white scouts Lonesome Charley Reynolds and George Herendeen (the former was head scout, the later was assigned to the Seventh Cavalry by Custer‘s commanding officer, Gen. Alfred Terry), plus Fred Gerard, nominally an interpreter but actually a scout much of the time, and Isaiah Dorman, the Black interpreter / scout.
+In addition to the Indian and half-breed scouts mentioned by Graham and Camp, there were also more.
+White scouts Lonesome Charley Reynolds and George Herendeen (the former was head scout, the later was assigned to the Seventh Cavalry by Custer‘s commanding officer, Gen. Alfred Terry), plus Fred Gerard, nominally an interpreter but actually a scout much of the time, and Isaiah Dorman, the Black interpreter / scout.
 Reynolds and Dorman died at the Little Bighorn.

 And notably, Mitch Boyer (or Bouyer), was also present, and also died on the battlefield.
 There is a marker for Boyer in the Deep Ravine on the battlefield, but this is in error.
 According to White Cow Bull‘s eye-witness account, Boyer was badly wounded at the very beginning of the Custer fight when Custer attempted charge across the river at Medicine Tail Coulee.
 His body was never found.

 * * *